 Why did I receive another closing disclosure (CD)?

 This is your final Closing Disclosure Statement.
-At the time of application, borrowers are given a preliminary Closing Disclosure.
-The Truth-In-Lending Act is a federal law requiring lenders to reveal all of the terms of a mortgage.
+Approximately three days after your application, you were given a preliminary Closing Disclosure.
+The Truth-In-Lending Act is a federal law requiring lenders to disclose all of the terms of a mortgage.
 This final CD uses the actual numbers from closing and more accurately discloses your Annual Percentage Rate (APR), Prepaid Finance Charges, Total Amount Financed, and Total Number of Payments.
 See an example.

 To whom do I send my Homeowner's Insurance information?